Evergreen Lodge Centennial Celebrations

 Funny to think that amidst all the chaos Evergreen Lodge was born, in large part to serve workers building the O’Shaughnessy Dam in Yosemite’s Hetch Hetchy valley.

-It’s more than delicious BBQ’s and delightful Old Time Jazz Band music live in the Main Plaza – we’ve got Scavenger Hunts, Glassblowing, insider secrets on our Historic Property Tour, crafts galore and so much more.
-See the latest plans for yourself in our current version of the Centennial Celebration Weekend activities calendar.
+It was a glorious weekend in May, filled with delicious BBQ’s and delightful Old Time Jazz Band music live in the Main Plaza.
+The fun continues all year long with Scavenger Hunts, Glassblowing, insider secrets on our Historic Property Tour, crafts galore and so much more.
+You can relive the moment any time with this video: